Letter of Recommendation

 • Send me any essays/personal statements you are using for the application.

-Remember when you are writing your essay for whatever it is you are applying to, you are trying to sell yourself.
-Be personal, but also structure your letter to sell yourself.
+Remember that when you write your application essay, you are trying to sell yourself.
+Be personal, but also structure the essay so that it advocates, and even brags, on your behalf.
 Feel free to send me any essays/CV/Resume/etc. if you would like some feedback on any of your materials.

-• What is your name, year/status in school, and field of study?
+• What is your name, pronouns, year/status in school, and field of study?

 • How long have I known you, and what is my relationship(s) to you? (instructor, advisor, colleague, etc.)